Blendify/blender-manual/blender_docs/manual/addons/lighting/sun_position.rst

 Introduction
 ============

-Sun Position allows positioning and animating the sun (to a certain degree of accuracy), to simulate real-world natural lighting.
-It uses physical characteristics to position the sun in the scene: geographic location, time and date.
+Sun Position allows positioning and animating the Sun (to a certain degree of accuracy), to simulate real-world natural lighting.
+It uses physical characteristics to position the Sun in the scene: geographic location, time and date.
 It is based on the Earth System Research Laboratory's `online calculator <https://www.esrl.noaa.gov/gmd/grad/solcalc>`__.